ravi1806/Angular-4/ShoppingStore/README.md

     }
   }
  ```
+Also, add in the @ngModules and its path in the app.module.ts file.

- Use it in the html file as ->
+* Use it in the html file as ->

  ```js
  <p appBasicHighlight>Style me with the basic highlighter</p>